-While section 9H(4)(a) excludes immovable property from the deemed disposal rules in section 9H(2) and (3), it does not extend to a deemed interest in immovable property in paragraph 2(2), that is, amongst other interests, equity shares in a landrich company.
+While section 9H(4)(a) excludes immovable property from the deemed disposal rules in section 9H(2) and (3), it does not prevent a disposal of shares in a land-rich company contemplated in paragraph 2(2).
 Paragraph 2(2) deems equity shares in a company to be an "interest in immovable property situated in the Republic" for purposes of paragraph 2(1)(b)(i) if -

-- 80% or more of the market value of those equity shares at the time of their disposal is attributable directly or indirectly to immovable property held; and - that person (whether alone or together with any connected person in relation to that person), directly or indirectly, holds at least 20% of the equity shares in that company.
+- 80% or more of the market value of those equity shares at the time of their disposal is attributable directly or indirectly to immovable property held otherwise than as trading stock; and - that person (whether alone or together with any connected person in relation to that person), directly or indirectly, holds at least 20% of the equity shares in that company.